-1. Access the Maintain page via main menu screen (see Figure 4-10) on the operator control and display panel of the UPS.

-2. Use or key to select the System test, and press key to confirm it.
-When prompted, use or key to input the password.
-Press the key when all digits have been entered.
+- 1. Access the Maintain page via main menu screen (see Figure 5-3) on the operator control and display panel of the UPS. - 2.
+Use or was key to select the System test, and press key to confirm it.
+When prompted, enter each password digit with 'u'.
+Use or was key to access next field.
+Press the entered.